 Tickets for this screening are only available from www.diff.ie

 In Ireland over 30,000 piano students prepare for exams each year.
-In this surprisingly...
+In this surprisingly quirky...
 Read More

 Reel Art: Photo City will screen at the IFI on Tuesday, February 21st at 18.00.

 Rochester, NY is a city defined by photography.
-Once dominated by Kodak, the city now...
+Once dominated by Kodak, the city now faces...
 Read More

 Additional screenings have been added in May 2017 – click here.

 Amanda Coogan: Long Now is an exploration of Coogan’s durational performance art practice.
-The film captures Coogan during a gruelling six week live durational exhibition, I’ll sing you...
+The film captures Coogan during a gruelling six week live durational exhibition, I’ll sing you a song from...
 Read More

 Pickups, the new film directed by Jamie Thraves, is about a man called Aidan (conveniently played by Aidan Gillen) who is suffering from insomnia, back trouble, and the breakdown of his marriage.
 Aidan finds solace in a number of strangers...
 Read More